ChrisVilches/Learn/README.md

 npm run test
 ```

-Make sure Docker (at least version 24.0.7) is installed.
+For integration tests, make sure Docker (at least version 24.0.7) is installed.

 Compile the `problem-generator` package: